OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	       <!--*
 		       * Does not include, however, an official survey with metes and bounds.
 	       * Site Plan
-		    * Will use supplied 3rd party survey-->
+		    * Will use supplied 3rd party survey
-	        * Site Plan, if necessary for possible zoning or plan commission review
+	        * Site Plan, if necessary for possible zoning or plan commission review-->
 	        * Floor Plans
 	        * Demolition plans<!--, if applicable-->
 	        * Exterior Elevations